ska-sa/katgpucbf/doc/fgpu.design.rst

 stopband.
 A weighting factor (which the user can override) balances the priority of the passband (ripple) and stopband (alias suppression).

+The filter performance is slightly improved by noting that the discarded channels have multiple aliases, and the filter response in those aliases is also irrelevant.
+We thus use :func:`scipy.signal.remez` to only optimise the response to those channels that alias into the output.

 Delays
 ^^^^^^
 Coarse delay is (as for wideband) implemented using an input offset to the PFB